Fred Hassan

-Fred Hassan (born November 12, 1945), is a Pakistan-born American business executive who works for Warburg Pincus and was CEO of three global pharmaceutical companies.
+Fred Hassan (born November 12, 1945), is a Pakistan-born American business executive who works for the private equity giant Warburg Pincus and previously was CEO of three global pharmaceutical companies.

 Early life

-Hassan was born in Multan, a British Raj city now in Punjab, Pakistan.
+Fred Hassan was born in British India, in West Punjab, which is present day Pakistan.
 He is the son of Syed Fida Hassan, a Pakistani statesman who also served as Pakistan's ambassador to India.
 His mother was Zeenat Hassan, a women's rights advocate.

 In 1967, Hassan graduated with a bachelor's degree in chemical engineering from Imperial College London.
 After working in the fertilizer industry with an affiliate of the Delaware-based company Hercules Inc., he enrolled at Harvard and obtained an MBA in 1972.
 He married Noreen Shah in 1969.
-They have three children and three grandchildren.
+They have three children and four grandchildren.

 Career

 1972–1989

-Hassan was hired by Sandoz, an R+D-based global pharmaceutical company (which later became Novartis, after merging with Ciba-Geigy in 1996), while he was still finishing his MBA at Harvard.
+Hassan was hired by Sandoz, at that time an R+D-based global pharmaceutical company (which later became Novartis, after merging with Ciba-Geigy in 1996), while he was still finishing his MBA at Harvard.
 Eleven years later, he was asked to turn around the largest operating unit, Sandoz US.
-During the 80s, Sandoz pioneered its move into immunology, starting first with transplantation (cyclosporine) and later with innovations in cancer.
-In 1989, he was recruited by American Home Products (AHP)to run their pharmaceutical operation out of Radnor, Pennsylvania.
+During the 80s, Sandoz pioneered its move into immunology, starting first with transplantation (cyclosporine) and later, with innovations in cancer therapy.
+In 1989, Hassan was recruited by American Home Products (AHP)to run their pharmaceutical operation out of Radnor, Pennsylvania.

 1989–1997

-Hassan played an important role in helping transform AHP, later renamed Wyeth (WYE) from a multi-industry conglomerate to a focused, research and development-driven, health care company incorporating, consumer health care, veterinary, medical devices, and with the Wyeth global pharmaceutical business at its core.
+Hassan played an important role in helping transform AHP, later renamed Wyeth (WYE), from a multi-industry conglomerate to a focused, research and development-driven, health care company incorporating: consumer health care, veterinary, medical devices, and with the Wyeth global pharmaceutical business at its core.
 In 1991, Hassan company hired Robert Levy, formerly head of the Heart, Lung and Blood Institute at the National Institutes of Health, to lead its research and development team.
-Wyeth (WYE), entered into the biotechnology field by buying Genetics Institute in 1991.
-The company also acquired A.H.
+Wyeth (WYE), entered into the biotechnology field by acquiring Genetics Institute in 1991 and the Immunex in 1994 (via acquisition of America Cyanamid.
+AHP company also acquired A.H.
 Robins in 1989 and American Cyanamid in 1994 to strengthen its global operations.
-Important innovations (individual blockbuster products with annual sales of over a billion dollars) including Effexor (anti-depressant), Protonix (a proton pump inhibitor for heartburn), Prevnar (a vaccine to prevent ear infections), and Enbrel an anti-inflammatory, and the first powerful biotech to help with joint inflammation in rheumatoid arthritis, came out of these strengthened operations.
+Important innovations ensued.
+These included individual blockbuster products i.e. with annual sales of over a billion dollars, including Effexor (anti-depressant), Protonix (a proton pump inhibitor for heartburn), Prevnar (a vaccine to prevent ear infections), and Enbrel an anti-inflammatory and the first powerful biotech to help with joint inflammation in rheumatoid arthritis.
+Hassan revived the previously moribund macrolide product rapamycin (sirolimus) for transplantation, based on his previous successful with cyclosporin at Sandoz.
+Not only did rapamycin subsequently make it to the field of transplantation, it also spawned a new class of mTOR inhibitors for cancer, autoimmune diseases, and most recently one of the most exciting concepts to fight aging.
+Hassan also sponsored the thrust into sophisticated vaccines, later resulting in blockbuster Prevnar.
 In 1997, Hassan was asked to take over as CEO of the then failing merger of Pharmacia & Upjohn (PNU).